Offmat/article_JS_refactor/README.md

 }
 ```

 As you can see, website is supposed to be available only for AD_EXCHANGE channel.
 But last thing you can say about code is that it is permanent or static.
-So we have more requests from our client, and making those classes bigger and more complex.
+So we have more requests from our client making these classes bigger and more complex.

-* **Adding another channel - EBDA:**
+* **Add another channel - EBDA:**
   * expand *'ResearchFormStateUpdater.DISABLING_DEMAND_CHANNELS'* by ebda demand channel
   * name changing:
     * *'isWebsitesDimensionDisabled'* to *'_areFormStateDimensionsDisabled'*